Chapter 16 Mox rocks

 We could utilize the trick that we used for the Binance module.
 We could create a module that provides the same functions as the PubSub module.

 We know that the trader process calls Phoenix.PubSub.subscribe/2 and Phoenix.PubSub.broadcast/3 functions.
-We could implement a module that contains the same functions:

 The above module would satisfy the PubSub’s functionality required by the Naive.Trader module, but this solution comes with a couple of drawbacks: